mhrons/mhrons.github.io/docs/pv_smooth.md

 A household with installed PV power <10kW is connected to the low-voltage grid, having a BESS with energy capacity ≈ 2h x installed PV power.
 After charging the BESS to a threshold SOC (e.g. 87%), the BESS provides enough power to smooth the PV infeed (overflowing PV power) to the grid for affordable costs, provided that the remaining free BESS capacity is left for smoothing, and additional technical measures avoid the microcycling of BESS.
 The power intermittency of small scale PV plants has no impact on the grid, unless their concentration in the grid is high. ***IPLPF technology offers an affordable smoothing of PV power in the grid areas with high concentration of small-scale hybrid PV systems.***

 #### Suitable accumulators for IPLPF
-The measured signal GI(t) determines specific ESS parameters: maximum specific power GI~ESS~=max|GI(τ)-GI~s~(τ+Δt)|, maximum specific energy capacity ΔGX=max(GX)-min(GX) and specific accumulated throughput required by the IPLPF smoothing.
-Although IPLPF shrinks the necessary capacity and accumulated throughput to their theoretical minimum, it reciprocally increases the relative smoothing power GI~ESS~/ΔGX up to 8 h^-1^.
+Although the IPLPF shrinks the necessary capacity and accumulated throughput to their theoretical minimum, it reciprocally increases the relative smoothing power GI~ESS~/ΔGX up to 8 h^-1^.
 Regardless of its reduced capacity, ESS must supply the missing PV power while the direct sun beams are temporarily obscured by clouds.
 The lithium accumulators are cheap, efficient and fast, but not enough powerful for a sole IPLPF smoothing.
 It is not recommended to charge/draw a Li-Ion battery by a relative power >> 1 h^-1^, otherwise the battery’s life cycle would be curtailed.
 Such a high relative power is provided by EDLC supercapacitors (SC), but on contrary to Lithium bateries, these do not provide enough cheap capacity to make the IPLPF smoothing affordable.
 The currently-available RedOx and EDLC technologies do not harmonize with IPLPF sole smoothing requirements.
 Actually, the IPLPF demands are well satisfied by a [flywheel (FESS)](https://energystorage.org/why-energy-storage/technologies/flywheel-energy-storage-systems-fess/) : 1) Its maximum relative power 10 h^-1^ poses no limit within demands of IPLPF smoothing.
 2) IPLPF accumulates energy only on solar-intermittent days (else no accumulation is needed), and the flywheels wear out only while rotating (FESS with mechanical bearings).
 Because of unknown prices and life cycle parameters, we calculated neither CapExp, nor OpExp of the flywheel in a role of IPLPF accumulator.
 However, ***the native synergy between demands and features identifies the flywheel as a suitable accumulator for IPLPF smoothing.***